Kury25/moodle-assignfeedback_editpdfplus/README.md

 Upcoming developments include:
  - improve the interface allowing teachers to customize their own annotation tool sets
+ - build an interface for manager and administrator to allow them to manage toolbars and type's tool.

 ## Contributors and Licenses